-Top designers understand that it’s the little details in a home that take it from simple to luxurious.
-While you may not be interested in covering an entire floor with travertine, you can still give a space an elegant look and sophisticated style by adding this natural stone to key areas.
+Top designers understand that the little details in a home take it from simple to luxurious.
+While you may not be interested in covering an entire floor with travertine, you can still give a space an elegant look and sophisticated style by adding this natural stone to critical areas.

 One overlooked spot is the thresholds in your bathroom.
-From the main door to the storage closet and even the shower itself, travertine will give your room a smart look and upgrade the finish.
-Here are the top benefits of going with travertine tile as opposed to metal, wood, or other materials.
+From the main door to the storage closet and even the shower itself, travertine will give your living room a bright look.
+The material will also upgrade the finish.
+Here are the top benefits of using travertine tile instead of metal, wood, or other materials.

 Have you ever taken a good look at a metal threshold after a few years of use?
 These simple surfaces see an incredible amount of traffic, and they’re subjected to a great deal of abuse.
-High heels leave little marks in the metal, and the constant wear can destroy the finish on wood thresholds.
-Over time, this transition strip will appear dingy, worn and dated.
+High heels leave little marks on the metal, and the constant wear can destroy the finish on wooden thresholds.
+Over time, this transition strip will appear dingy, worn, and dated.

 However, you can prevent these problems by going with a more durable material from the first moment of installation.
 Travertine is a durable stone that can handle most high-traffic situations, including commercial applications.

-Whether you need an attractive threshold along the main shower or just in the main doorway, you can rely on travertine for a durable material that will look impressive for years to come.
+Whether you need an attractive threshold along the main shower or just in the central doorway, you can rely on travertine.
+Such durable material will look impressive for years to come.

 Attractive Finishing Touch

-You’ll give any bathroom a great finishing touch without going overboard, and your family and guests alike will love the look.
+You’ll give any bathroom an excellent finishing touch without going overboard, and your family and guests will love the look.

-When you go with travertine transitions, you can work them into the overall design scheme by making them part of a border pattern.
-This plan is particularly effective when you’re installing the threshold along the edge of your shower or bathtub area.
+When you go with travertine transitions, you can work them into the overall interior design.
+Simply make them part of a border pattern.
+This plan is particularly effective when installing the threshold along the edge of your shower or bathtub area.

-The neutral colors of travertine are impressive against most shades of marble and even granite, so you can easily work this elegant natural stone into almost any décor.
+The neutral colors of travertine are impressive against most shades of marble and even granite, so you can quickly work this elegant natural stone into almost any décor.

-The travertine will serve a functional purpose while also enhancing the overall look of your space.
+The travertine will serve a functional purpose while enhancing your space’s overall look.

-Wood eventually disintegrates with regular exposure to water and metal will rust.
-There are ways to protect these surfaces, but the damage can still happen with regular use.
+Wood eventually disintegrates with regular exposure to water, and metal will rust.
+There are ways to protect these surfaces, but the damage can still happen with normal use.